 You map the strength of those relationships and also their relative power to impact the outcome that you want.

-Later we'll be adding a page to this more focused problem-solving technique that seems related to but different from SWOT analysis.
+Later we'll be adding a page to this more focused problem-solving technique that seems related to but different from informal or formal SWOT analysis.

 In the meantime, you can still learn plenty by engaging in the SWOT conversation.